9 of the Most Expensive Wines Ever Sold

 Year Sold: 2012

-What Drove the Price: It’s packaged within a hand-blown glass ampoule inside a wooden cabinet and there are only a dozen bottles.
+What Drove the Price: It’s packaged in a hand-blown glass ampoule inside a wooden cabinet, and there are only a dozen bottles.

 Although not sold at auction, the $168,000 retail price of the 2004 Kalimna Block 42 Cabernet Sauvignon is memorable.
-Penfolds, a winery in Australia’s Barossa Valley, commissioned 12 special bottles of the 2004 Kalimna Block 42 Cabernet Sauvignon, normally sold for $661 without the high-end packaging.
-Cabinet maker Andrew Bartlett fashioned the wood cabinet that was folded into the retail price while glass sculptor Nick Mount worked on the ampoule, Hendrik Forster the metalsmithing, and Ray Leake the glassblowing.
-All work in South Australia.
+Penfolds, a winery in Australia’s Barossa Valley, commissioned 12 special bottles of the 2004 Kalimna Block 42 Cabernet Sauvignon, which normally sold for $661 without the high-end packaging.
+Cabinet maker Andrew Bartlett fashioned the wood cabinet that was folded into the retail price, while glass sculptor Nick Mount worked on the ampoule, Hendrik Forster on the metalsmithing, and Ray Leake on the glassblowing.
+All work was done in South Australia.

 9. 1787 Château Lafite